Azure/KAN/README.md

 # Get Started
 Follow [this document](docs/tutorial/setup-guide.md) to get started in minutes.

+Please note!
+The experiences in this repository should be considered to be in preview/alpha.
+Significant portions of these experiences are subject to change without warning.

 # How It Works

 POSS has three high-level components: portal, controller-API and agent.
 You can interact with POSS through its portal, Kuberntes tools like [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/), and [Azure Arc](https://docs.microsoft.com/en-us/azure/azure-arc/overview) through [GitOps](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-gitops-flux2), as shown in the following diagram.